A Quantitative Study of SMS Phishing Detection: Results

 \subsection{Answering RQ:4}

-We examined the correlation between post-survey results regarding user behavior, interaction likelihood, comfort levels, and accuracy in identifying real and fake messages using Spearman's rank correlation coefficient.
-These post-survey questions comprised Likert scales focused on privacy and security, totaling five in number.
+We examined the correlation between post-survey results and user behavior, interaction rates, comfort levels, and accuracy in identifying real and fake messages using Spearman's rank correlation coefficient.
+These post-survey questions comprised Likert scales focused on privacy and security.

-First, we examine the relationship between SA-6 scores and accuracy and interaction rates.
+First, we examine the relationship between SA-6 scores and our accuracy and interaction rates.
 According to our Spearman's correlation analysis, we did not observe any significance between accuracy or interaction rates and SA-6 scores.

-Moving on, we investigate the relationship between IUIPC scores and our accuracy and interaction metrics.
-IUIPC scores measure the user's internet privacy concerns.
-After analyzing Spearman's correlation, we found a moderate, statistically significant decrease in interaction rates with fake messages with an increase in IUIPC scores (r$_{cor}$ = -0.303, \textit{p} $>$ 0.001).
-We also found a small, statistically significant decrease in interact rates with real messages with an increase in IUIPC scores (r$_{cor}$ = -0.206, \textit{p} $=$ 0.002).
+Moving on, we investigate the relationship between IUIPC scores and our accuracy and interaction rates.
+After analyzing Spearman's correlation, we found a moderate, statistically significant decrease in interaction rates with fake messages with an increase in IUIPC scores (r$_{cor}$ = -0.337, \textit{p} $<$ 0.001).
+We also found a small, statistically significant decrease in interact rates with real messages with an increase in IUIPC scores (r$_{cor}$ = -0.260, \textit{p} $<$ 0.001).
 These findings suggest that participants who expressed higher concerns about their internet privacy were less likely to interact with both real and fake messages.
 However, no significant correlation was found between IUIPC scores and the overall message accuracy rates.

 We then explore the relationship between RSeBIS scores and our accuracy and interaction metrics.
-RSeBIS is a refined version of the Security Behavior Intention Scale (SeBIS) that measures the end user's security behaviors.
-Our Spearman's correlation revealed a small, statistically significant decrease in the interaction rates with fake messages as RSeBIS scores increased (r$_{cor}$ = -0.237, \textit{p} < 0.001).
+Our Spearman's correlation revealed a small, statistically significant decrease in the interaction rates with fake messages as RSeBIS scores increased (r$_{cor}$ = -0.237, \textit{p} $<$ 0.001).
 These results indicate that participants who scored higher on the RSeBIS scale reported being less likely to interact with our fake messages.
 However, we found no significant correlations between RSeBIS scores and overall accuracy or interaction rates with real messages.